ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ## Step 5: add source files

-Now that we have set up an executable module and downloaded our dependencies, let's add some source code to use the module.
+Now that we have set up an aplication and downloaded our dependencies, let's add some source code to use the module.
 In the `/source` folder create a file called app.cpp with the following contents:
 ```
 #include "mbed/mbed.h"